 - Route:Land, MaritimeThemes:Language of article:EnglishSource:

-Silk and Spice Routes, Cutlures and CivilizationsFormat:Countries:Afghanistan, China, Greece, India, Iran (Islamic Republic of), Kazakhstan, Kyrgyzstan, Oman, Pakistan, Saudi Arabia, Tajikistan, Turkmenistan, Uzbekistan, Yemen
+Silk and Spice Routes, Cutlures and CivilizationsFormat:Countries:Afghanistan, China, Greece, India, Islamic Republic of Iran, Kazakhstan, Kyrgyzstan, Oman, Pakistan, United Arab Emirates, Tajikistan, Turkmenistan, Uzbekistan, Yemen